qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 -------------------------------------------

 To understand the overall architecture of the multipath extensions, let us first refine the notion of "path".
-Since the early days of TCP/IP, a path was denoted by a 4-tuple (Source IP Address, Source Port Number, Destination IP Address, Destination Port Number).
+A path may be denoted by a 4-tuple (Source IP Address, Source Port Number, Destination IP Address, Destination Port Number).
 In QUIC, this is namely a UDP path from the local host to the remote one.
 Considering a smartphone interacting with a single-homed server, the smartphone might want to use one path over the WLAN network and another over the cellular one.
 Those paths are not necessarily disjoint.
-For example, when interacting with a dual-stack server, a smartphone may create two paths over the Wi-Fi network: one over IPv4 and the other one over IPv6.
+For example, when interacting with a dual-stack server, a smartphone may create two paths over WLAN: one over IPv4 and the other one over IPv6.

 A regular QUIC connection is composed of two independent active packet flows.
 The first flow gathers the packets from the client to the server and the other the packets from the server to the client.
-To illustrate this, let us consider the {{examplequic}} below.
-The client has two IP addresses: IPc1 and IPc2.
-The server has a single address: IPs1.
+To illustrate this, let us consider the example depicted in {{examplequic}}.
+In this example, the client has two IP addresses: IPc1 and IPc2.
+The server has one single address: IPs1.

 ~~~~~~~~~~
                   Probed flow IPc2 to IPs1